Hifeoluwa14/Python-Coding/Finding User Purchases/README.md

 ## Problem Statement
 Identify returning active users by finding users who made a second purchase within 1 to 7 days after their first purchase.
 Ignore same-day purchases.
 Output a list of these user_ids.

-The data is provided in a dataframe named online_retail.csv and it contains the following columns:
+The data is provided in a dataframe named amazon_transactions.csv and it contains the following columns:

 • id - unique id of transaction;